VPetukhov/ggrastr/README.md

 * `geom_beeswarm_rast`: raster [bee swarm plots](https://github.com/eclarke/ggbeeswarm#geom_beeswarm)
 * `geom_quasirandom`: raster [quasirandom scatterplot](https://github.com/eclarke/ggbeeswarm#geom_quasirandom)

-For more details see [vignette](https://htmlpreview.github.io/?https://raw.githubusercontent.com/VPetukhov/ggrastr/master/inst/doc/Raster_geoms.html).
+For more details, see the [vignette](https://htmlpreview.github.io/?https://raw.githubusercontent.com/VPetukhov/ggrastr/master/inst/doc/Raster_geoms.html).

 ## Troubleshooting
-If your R Session crashes when you try to render a rasterized plot, it's probably the case that your version of Cairo was built for another version of R (see [Upgrading to a new version of R](http://shiny.rstudio.com/articles/upgrade-R.html)).
+If your R session crashes when you try to render a rasterized plot, it's probably the case that your version of Cairo was built for another version of R (see [Upgrading to a new version of R](http://shiny.rstudio.com/articles/upgrade-R.html)).
 To check if you are using a proper version, run the command below and ensure that the "Built" version is the same as your R version.
 ```r